HarvardMapCollection/tutorials/qgis/change-crs/index.md

 1. Note the project's current CRS by checking the bottom right of the map document interface.
 ![Screenshot highlighting the project CRS in the bottom right of the map document in QGIS](media/1.png)

-In the example data, the data layer was obtained from MassGIS, the open data portal for Massachusetts.
+The example data was obtained from MassGIS, the open data portal for Massachusetts.
 The creators used CRS `NAD83 | Massachusetts Mainland`.
 The code for this CRS is `EPSG: 26986`.
 QGIS defaults the project CRS to that of the first dataset added to the map document.

 2. In the bottom-right of the QGIS window, click the button that says `EPSG: some numerical code`.